-The amendment is effective for annual periods beginning on or after 1 January 2022 and applies to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the entity first applies the amendment.
+The amendment is effective for annual periods beginning on or after 1 April 2022 and applies to financial liabilities that are modified or exchanged on or after the beginning of the annual reporting period in which the Authority first applies the amendment.

-Application of this amendment is not expected to have a material impact on the Authority's single entity or group financial statements.
+Application of this amendment has not impacted on amounts previously recognised in the Authority's single entity or group financial statements.